tilenmarc/FE-anonymous-heatmap/readme.md

 # Creating privacy preserving heatmap with functional encryption - example

-This repository demonstrates how the [GoFE](https://github.com/fentec-project/gofe) functional encryption (FE) library can be used for creating heatmap from locations data of users in a way that the data of each individual is anonymous and encrypted.
+This repository demonstrates how the [GoFE](https://github.com/fentec-project/gofe) functional encryption (FE) library can be used for creating heatmap from location data of users in a way that the data of each individual is anonymous and encrypted.
 The server is able to perform computations on encrypted data together with keys given by all the users decrypting only the sum of all the locations, i.e. creating a heatmap.

-Specifically, we simulate users of London Underground giving encrypted location information to the server allowing the server to create only the sum of all their locations while the individual's locations remain anonymous to the server as well as to the other users.
-With such data the server gains information about the usage of each station making it able to detect increased traffic, congestion, etc, while preserving the privacy of the users.
+Particularly, we simulate users of London Underground giving encrypted location information to the server allowing the server to create only the sum of all their locations while the individual's locations remain anonymous to the server as well as to the other users.
+With such data the server gains information about the usage of each station making it able to detect increased traffic, congestions, etc., while preserving the privacy of the users.

 ### Input data
-In this repository we can find data about the stations of London Underground (`london_stations.csv`) and train lines connecting them (`london_connections.csv`).
-The data is collected with python3 script `london_create_data.py`, which additionally creates location information about users.
+In this repository one can find data about the stations of London Underground (`london_stations.csv`) and train lines connecting them (`london_connections.csv`).
+The data is collected with Python3 script `london_create_data.py`, which additionally creates location information about users.
 The latter is created in a random way, each user randomly chooses a starting station and by a mix of shortest paths and random choices travels to a final station.
 For example, data of one user can be visualized in the following image showing the path